matze-dd/Tex2txt/README.md

 \\text and math parts are not properly separated.
 See file [Example.md](Example.md).

-## Implementation issues<a name="implementation"></a>
+## Remarks on implementation<a name="implementation"></a>
+Parsing with regular expressions is fun, but it remains a rather coarse approximation of the "real thing".
+Nevertheless, it seems to work quite well in practice, and it inherits high flexibility from Python.

-In order to parse with regular expressions, some of them are constructed by iteration.
+In order to parse nested structures, some regular expressions are constructed by iteration.
 At the beginning, we hence check for instance, whether nested {} braces of the actual input text do overrun the corresponding regular expression.
 In that case, an error message is generated, and the variable